ProtonProtocol/proton-vip-demo/README.md

 npm start
 ```

-After starting up the project locally, before logging in, you'll need to join as a `Patron`, `VIP`, or `Mega VIP` member of ProtonVIP.
-Note that you will be unable to log in unless you have joined as a ProtonVIP member.
+After starting up the project locally, you'll need to join as a `Patron`, `VIP`, or `Mega VIP` member of ProtonVIP.
+Note that you need Foobar tokens in order to register.
+Visit the [Foobar Faucet](https://foobar.protonchain.com/) to receive free test tokens.

 ## Chain and Endpoint Information